 • Beautiful gardens and fountains across the street from the famous Moscone Center (where Apple keynotes are made and lots of other conferences occur)

-• Right next to the Metreon, which has an IMAX theater and a Sharetea (boba from Taiwan)
+• Right next to the Metreon, which has the largest IMAX theater in Northern California

 • The Mission district

-• Famous for Bi-Rite Creamery (always a long line for their unique ice creams!), Ike’s Sandwiches (probably THE best sandwiches you’ll ever have), and Tartine Bakery
+• Famous for Bi-Rite Creamery (always a long line for their unique ice creams!), Ike’s Sandwiches, and Tartine Bakery

 • Take your ice cream and sandwich and eat them at the top of the hill at Dolores Park, which is great for people-watching